00f2ff/web-design-mini-course/Week_2.md

 Put all of your web design work into a folder called "Web" to separate it from "Visual".

+Tip: You may be tempted to use the CSS ```border``` property to mark your grid boxes.
+Just keep in mind that CSS borders are outset by default, which means they may throw off your alignment.

 ### Submission

 Send me the link to your Github repository when you are finished.
 I'll check out your design process and code, and give you feedback.